cartesi/rollups-contracts/CONTRACTS.md

 ### Portals

 Portals, as the name suggests, are used to safely teleport assets from the base layer to the execution layer.
 It works in the following way.
 First, for some types of assets, the user has to allow the portal to deduct the asset(s) from their account.
-Second, the user tells the portal to transfer the asset(s) from their account to some application's account.
+Second, the user tells the portal to transfer the asset(s) from their account to the application's account.
 The portal then adds an input to the application's input box to inform the machine of the transfer that just took place in the base layer.
 Finally, the off-chain machine is made aware of the transfer through the input sent by the portal.
 Note that the machine must know the address of the portal beforehand in order to validate such input.

 The application developer can choose to do whatever they want with this information.
 For example, they might choose to create a wallet for each user in the execution layer, where assets can be managed at a much lower cost through inputs that are understood by the Linux logic.
 In this sense, one could think of the application contract as a wallet, owned by the off-chain machine.
 Anyone can deposit assets there but only the application—through vouchers—can decide on withdrawals.

 The withdrawal process is quite simple from the user's perspective.
 Typically, the user would first send an input to the application requesting the withdrawal, which would then get processed and interpreted off-chain.
 If all goes well, the machine should generate a voucher that, once executed, transfers the asset(s) to the rightful recipient.

-Currently, we support the following types of assets:
+Currently, the following types of assets are supported:

 - [Ether](https://ethereum.org/en/eth/) (ETH)
 - [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) (Fungible tokens)